 The Rev. John E. Denaro

 In addition to his experience in parish ministry, Fr.
-Denaro worked in the church communications realm, as a video producer at Trinity Church on Wall Street and, most recently, as the Church Relations Officer for Episcopal Migration Ministries (EMM), the refugee resettlement arm of the Episcopal Church.
-His efforts over eight years at EMM supported parishes and communities throughout the U.S. to respond at a local level to global needs, which he will continue to pursue with the people of St. Ann’s.
+Denaro worked in the church communications realm, as a video producer at Trinity Church on Wall Street and, from 2003-11, as the Church Relations Officer for Episcopal Migration Ministries (EMM), the refugee resettlement arm of the Episcopal Church.
+His efforts over eight years at EMM supported parishes and communities throughout the U.S. to respond at a local level to global needs, which he continues to do at St. Ann’s.

 Fr.
-Denaro grew up in the Bronx and is a graduate of Williams College and the Berkeley Divinity School at Yale University.
+Denaro grew up in the Bronx and graduated from Williams College and the Berkeley Divinity School at Yale University.
 He lives in Brooklyn Heights with his spouse, Joel Van Liew.
-He has been known to engage in serious cupcake baking in his free time.
-Contact him at email@example.com or follow him on Twitter @frjohnnyd.
+Follow him on Twitter @frjohnnyd.